 Accredited public, private, and Christian colleges and universities accept degrees earned at Maranatha as a foundation for graduate studies and have accepted credits earned for transfer.
 Maranatha is listed in the Higher Education Directory printed for the United States Department of Education.

 When students are looking for a college, one important consideration is whether it is accredited.
-Colleges and universities are awarded accreditation after successfully undergoing a voluntary external review by a private accrediting agency to evaluate the quality of the institution and how effectively the institution is meeting its stated mission.
+Colleges and universities are awarded accreditation after successfully undergoing a voluntary external review by a private accrediting agency to evaluate the quality of their institution and how effectively they are meeting their stated mission.
 While the evaluation criteria among accrediting agencies tend to be similar—measuring such areas as expected student achievement, curriculum, and faculty—not all forms of accreditation are equal.
 Most accredited colleges and universities are divided into two basic types: regional or national accreditation.
 What’s the difference?

-To ensure your child enrolls in an institution accredited by a U.S.-recognized accrediting organization, check the list at this website: www.chea.org/pdf/CHEA_USDE_AllAccred.pdf.
+To ensure a student enrolls in an institution accredited by a U.S.-recognized accrediting organization, check this list.